zedlopez/ifm/Writing with Inform.md

 >
 >     "You've been wandering around for [turn count in words] turns now."
 >
-> might produce "You've been wandering around for two hundred and thirteen turns now."
-The "and" here is natural on one side of the Atlantic but not the other – so with the "Use American dialect." option in place, it disappears.
+> might produce ``You've been wandering around for two hundred and thirteen turns now.`` The ``and`` here is natural on one side of the Atlantic but not the other – so with the `Use American dialect.` option in place, it disappears.

 Either way, though, there is some risk of the following: